ebugden/lttng-tools/CodingStyle.md

   [including from a constructor](https://isocpp.org/wiki/faq/exceptions#ctors-can-throw), instead of returning a status code.

   However, be mindful of the exception-safety of your users.
 For instance, `liblttng-ctl` exposes a C interface meaning that is must catch and handle all exceptions, most likely by returning a suitable error code.

+  TODO: Point to examples of desired error management
+  TODO: Say that specific exceptions are ok

+* TODO: Assertions, when to use them (LTTNG_ASSERT), more is ok

 ### File layout example